The Danish Girl (film): Plot

-The act of posing as a female figure unmasks Einar's life-long gender identity as a woman, who then names herself Lili Elbe.
-This sets off a progression, first tentative and then irreversible, of leaving behind the male identity which she has struggled to maintain all her life.
-This takes place as both Lili and Gerda relocate to Paris; Gerda's portraits of Lili in her feminine state attract serious attention from art dealers in a way that her previous portraiture had not.
-It is there that Gerda tracks down art dealer Hans Axgil, a childhood friend of Lili (whom Lili had kissed when they were young).
-Hans and Gerda's mutual attraction is a challenge, as Gerda is navigating her changing relationship with Lili; but Hans' long-time friendship with and affection for Lili cause him to be supportive of both Lili and Gerda.
+Lili and Gerda relocate to Paris; Gerda's portraits of Lili in her feminine state attract serious attention from art dealers in a way that Gerda's previous portraits did not.
+Gerda tracks down art dealer Hans Axgil, Lili's childhood friend (whom Lili had kissed when they were young).
+Hans and Gerda's mutual attraction is a challenge as Gerda is navigating her changing relationship with Lili.
+Hans' long-time friendship with and affection for Lili causes him to support Lili and Gerda.

-As Lili's continued existence presenting as a male becomes too much to bear, she starts to seek help from psychologists, but none yields any result, and, in one instance, almost leads her to being committed to an asylum.
-Eventually, at Ulla's recommendation, Lili and Gerda meet Dr. Kurt Warnekros.
-Dr. Warnekros explains that he has met people like her, who are physically male but identify as female.
-He proposes a new, innovative and controversial solution: male-to-female sex reassignment surgery.
-He also mentions that this is the second time he's offered this surgery, but the first patient got too nervous and left before the surgeries began.
+As Einar's gender identity becomes more challenging, and under the advice of Hans, Einar tries to seek help from psychologists.
+All of which are unuseful with some believing him to be either homosexual or mentally ill.
+Eventually, at Ulla Poulsen's recommendation, Lili and Gerda meet Dr. Kurt Warnekros.
+Dr. Warnekros explains that he has met other transgender women.
+He proposes an innovative and controversial solution for Lili: male-to-female sex reassignment surgery.

+He also mentions that this is the second time he has offered this surgery, but the first patient got too nervous and left before the surgery began.

 This would entail a two-part procedure that involves first removing Lili's external genitalia and then, after a period of recovery, fashioning a vagina.
-He warns Lili and Gerda that it is a very dangerous operation that has never been attempted before, and Lili would be one of the first to undergo it.
+He warns Lili and Gerda that it is a very dangerous operation which has never been attempted before, and Lili would be one of the first to undergo it.
 Lili immediately agrees and, soon after, travels to Germany without Gerda to begin the surgery.

-Gerda stays behind for a little while, but ultimately decides she should be by Lili's side.
-She arrives to Lili having completed the first surgery, but very much in pain with a serious infection and negative prognosis.
-Gerda helps Lili heal and Lili begins working in a department store selling woman's perfume.
-She befriends a man who was originally interested in her as Einar and she emphasizes that Gerda's relationship with Einar is over because Einar is gone.
-She stays a while, but decides it's time to go back for the second surgery, much to Gerda's distress.
+Gerda stays behind for a while but ultimately decides she should be by Lili's side.
+After Gerda helps Lili heal, Lili begins working in a department store selling women's perfume.
+After enough time has passed, Lili decides it is time to go for the second surgery, much to Gerda's distress.
 Lili again leaves alone.